-The condensed consolidated financial statements include the accounts of FibroGen, its wholly-owned subsidiaries and its majority-owned subsidiaries, FibroGen Europe Oy and FibroGen China Anemia Holdings, Ltd. All inter-company transactions and balances have been eliminated in consolidation.
-For any variable interest entity ("VIE") for which FibroGen is not the primary beneficiary, the Company uses the equity method of accounting.
+The condensed consolidated financial statements include the accounts of FibroGen, its wholly-owned subsidiaries and its majority-owned subsidiaries, as well as any variable interest entity ("VIE") for which FibroGen is the primary beneficiary.
+All inter-company transactions and balances have been eliminated in consolidation.
+For any VIE for which FibroGen is not the primary beneficiary, the Company uses the equity method of accounting.